prabodhprakash/localTestingServer/README.md

 > 1. [**singlefileupload**](http://localhost:3000/multipart/uploadsinglefile) - [POST] you can upload a single file.
 The key for file must be 'file'.
 For UI, you may want to use [Postman](https://www.getpostman.com/).
 Curl can also be used to make the request like below:
 >
 		curl -X POST -F "file=@<absolute file path>" http://localhost:3000/multipart/singlefileupload

+> 2. [downloadfile](http://localhost:3000/multipart/downloadfile) - [GET] it downloads a dummy file kept in public/stylesheet/style.css.
+You can download the path with the file you want to download.

 ##Contact